brandonborn15/Comp373ProjectRemastered/README.md

 By: Thomas Walsh and Brandon Moy

 # How To Run
 You can run this program by accessing the FacilityManagementClient file that can be found in src -> client.
 Run the main method and it will print out the results of some hard coded examples.
-You can also tes individual methods from all classes by running tests from the files that can be found in the tests folder.
+You can also test individual methods from all classes by running tests from the files that can be found in the tests folder.
 NOTE: You need to add all the dependencies that were listed in the SRD at 2.5.

-# Ideas That Were Not Fully Realized
-There were several ideas we had for this project that we were not able to implement due to lack of time or lack of knowledge.
-- Storing data
-    - We wanted to store all information in a database but we have no experience with database programming
-    - We wanted to store all information in HashMaps and then save/overwrite data saved in CSV files so data persisted between uses
-    - We don't know how to use JUnit so our unit testing has not been implemented yet

 # Our Interpretation Of The Project
 This program was made for a company that provides eventspaces for clients.
 We use Loyola as a hard coded example.
 So therefore a facility object would be a representation of an event space with variables like facility name (Gentile Arena), and facility capacity (5000).